ThomasLewis1028/dmHaggisBot/SWNUniverseGenerator/Readme.md

 1. Change current directory to the `SWNUniverseGenerator` project folder.
 2. Run `dotnet ef migrations add <migrationName>` where `<migrationName>` is the name of the current migration.
 3. Run `dotnet ef database update`.

+# Database Location
+The local database file, on Linux, should be located in `~/.local/share/universe.db`